ksriner01/RespawnMarket/README.md

 - Dykstra tutorials found here: https://learn.microsoft.com/en-us/aspnet/core/data/ef-rp/intro?view=aspnetcore-7.0&tabs=visual-studio
 - Adam Freeman's book: Pro ASP.NET Core 6: Develop Cloud-Ready Web Applications Using MVC, Blazor, and Razor Pages (2022)

-However for the WebApp3 and WebApp4 submissions I solely used the code from Adam Freeman's SportsStore example in the book and altered it to fit my storepage, RespawnMarket.
+For the final WebApp5 submission I solely used the code from Adam Freeman's SportsStore example in the book and altered it to fit my storepage, RespawnMarket.

-The Administrator account can be accessed by adding "/account/admin" to the end of the URL to which you will be prompted for a username and password which are:
+The Administrator accounts can be viewed using an admin account by adding "/admin/identityusers/" to the end of the localhost URL and the admin account can be accessed by adding "/account/admin" to the end of the URL to which you will be prompted for a username and password which are:
 - User: Admin
 - Password: Secret123$

-Newly Added in WebApp4 submission:
+Newly Added in WebApp5 submission:
-- CRUD features for products database as an administrator.
-- Second and third DbSet<> entities for orders and accounts.
-- Fully operational shopping cart and checkout systems.
+- Comments for all class, Razor Views, and Razor components in the RespawnMarket solution.
-- Side bar for navigating (filtering) between the categories of items.
+- Data annotations for the Order and Product Models.
-- Administration functionality that is accessed by logging into the admin account.
-- Order management system for admin accounts.
-- Security authorization so that only admins may access the admin page.
-- Some aethestic updates to the html code.
+- Authorization security.

 Current warnings in the program:
 - Warnings will appear when building for nullable types.
 - Some inconsistent line ending errors may appear when running the program.

-To be added:
-- Comments for all pages in the program.